 Day 8.
 Drive and ferry to Georgetown

-Early this morning we head to the Gambia, en route we stop to view the overwhelming mosue in Touba, the sacred focus of the Mourid Islamic brotherhood.
-Their founder Amadou Bamber , Senegal’s most famous and influential marabout [holy man] is buried here and pilgrims visit the town all year round.
-We try to pass through here when the mosue is busy with worshipers.
+Early this morning we head to the Gambia, en route we stop to view the overwhelming mosque in Touba, the sacred focus of the Mourid Islamic brotherhood.
+Their founder Amadou Bamber, Senegal’s most famous and influential marabout [holy man] is buried here and pilgrims visit the town all year round.
+We try to pass through here when the mosque is busy with worshipers.
 Continuing through the town of Kaolack, we enter the Gambia and head east following the route of the river to our night accommodation in Georgetown which was an important administrative center during the colonial period.
-It may be possible to experience local traditional dancing after dinner in the camp.
+It may be possible to experience local traditional dancing after dinner at the camp.

 Day 9.
 CRUISE ON GAMBIA RIVE.
-Visit river Gambia National park and Wassu Stone Circle.
+Visit the river Gambia National park and Wassu Stone Circle.

 The Gambia river flows along the entire length of the country for 300 miles from east to west into the Atlantic Ocean.
-Slave ship once traveled along its course exporting slaves.
-We spend the morning cruising down stream, passing tropical forest, bamboo groves, rice paddies and mangrove swamps.
-Amongs the varied fauna present in this area are monkeys, hippos, crocodiles and of course a great number of bird species.
-The bank of the rive have been inhabited since 2000 bc.
-On the first day we will visit the stone circle after the boat trip.
-There are several circles each consisting of about 10 to 24 reddisbrown stones between one and 2.5m high and weighing several tons.
-These were once burial sites dating back to 500 to 1000 AD, however very little is known about the people who were buried here and the stone still present a mystery to archaeologists.
+Slave ships once traveled along its course exporting slaves.
+We spend the morning cruising downstream, passing tropical forests, bamboo groves, rice paddies, and mangrove swamps.
+Amongst the varied fauna present in this area are monkeys, hippos, crocodiles, and of course a great number of bird species.
+The bank of the river has been inhabited since 2000 bc.
+On the first day, we will visit the stone circle after the boat trip.
+There are several circles each consisting of about 10 to 24 reddish-brown stones between one and 2.5m high and weighing several tons.
+These were once burial sites dating back to 500 to 1000 AD, however very little is known about the people who were buried here and the stone still presents a mystery to archaeologists.
 From there we will drive and cross the ferry to Tendaba Camp, where we will spend two nights.